100 Fascinating, Fun, and Strange Facts about Paris

 Bienvenue a Paris!

-Even though Paris is well known around the world, a city as old as this one is guaranteed to have a handful of compelling stories, hidden gems, and captivatingly interesting facts worth knowing.
+Even though Paris is well known around the world, a city as old as this one is guaranteed to have a handful of compelling stories, hidden gems, and captivatingly interesting facts about Paris worth knowing.

 What is Paris famous for?

 The city is world renowned for its large number of cultural and historic sites, centuries-old churches, rich art, museums, palaces, gardens, prominent landmarks, and of course the Eiffel Tower.
 Famous as the fashion capital of the world, it is also known for its cafe culture, innovative eateries, delicious cuisine, and pastries.
 In addition, this beautiful metropolis along a picturesque river is said to be boldly romantic as the city of love that engenders daydreams.

 The City of Lights is however, more than a collection of famous landmarks, major museums, and picturesque streets.
 With its long history and rich culture, Paris is fascinating.